Table of Contents Hide

 Pallet boxes are some of the most ubiquitous items you can find, especially if you happen to live near a shipping port or a marketplace.
 However, with a few tweaks here and there, you can make one-of-a-kind decorative and/or completely functional.

-Here are 10 pallet box DIY plans you might want to try in the next few days.
+Here are 10 pallet box DIY plans and ideas you might want to try as your next woodworking project.

 1) Simple Pallet Storage Box